learn-co-curriculum/javascript-curriculum-assignment-objects-readme/README.md

 ## Removing Object Properties

 Sometimes you'll want to remove a property from an Object when its no longer necessary.
-This can help free up memory by removing references to variables that are no longer needed.
-Since JavaScript is a memory managed language theres no guarantee exactly when memory will be freed, but you can at least ensure that it will happen some time in the future by removing all unused references.

 JavaScript provides us with a `delete` operator that we can use to remove properties from an Object.
 If the property was successfully deleted or doesn't exist on the Object, it will return `true` otherwise `false` will be returned.

 ```js
 var obj = {};